agro23/CurrentPortfolio/README.md

 ## Specifications

-* Blog Data Model is created.
+* Blog Data Model is created. -- X

-* User Data Model is created.
+* User Data Model is created. -- X

-* Comment Data Model is created.
+* Comment Data Model is created. -- X

-* Site MVC scaffolded.
+* Site MVC Built.
+  - Home Controller
+  - Home View
+  - Login/Register Controller
+  - Login/ Register View
+  - Blog Controller
+  - Blog View

-* Landing page created (updated from Home View).
+* Landing page created (updated from Home View). -- X

-* Landing page features an image that expresses my style.
+* Landing page features an image that expresses my style. -- X

-* Blog database migration
+* Blog database migration -- X

 * Blog Entries can be created, retrieved, updated, and removed from the database.

+* Users can be create, retrieved, updated, and removed from the database.

 * Blog entries can have comments.